aarac/DeepBehavior/README.md

 python predict_video_to_images.py VIDEONAME.avi output/TRAININGFOLDER/save.ckpt-ITERATIONNUMBER output/TRAININGFOLDER/hypes.json
 ```

-If satisfied, then this command can be used to obtain the coordinates of the bounding boxes and confidence scores:
+If satisfied, then the following command line can be used to obtain the coordinates of the bounding boxes and confidence scores:
 ```
 python predict_video_to_json.py VIDEONAME.avi tensorbox/TRAININGFOLDER/save.ckpt-ITERATIONNUMBER tensorbox/TRAININGFOLDER/hypes.json JSONFILENAME.json
 ```
 The file "JSONFILENAME.json" includes the coordinates and confidence scores of bounding boxes for all of the individual frames in the video.
-This json file then can be used in MATLAB for post-processing.
+This json file can be used in MATLAB for post-processing.

+Post-processing:
+In MATLAB, please run the "Process_files_3Dreaching_mouse.m" script for 3D kinematic analysis of single food pellet reaching task.

+Please run the "Process_three_chamber.m" script for three-chamber test.

 ### YOLOv3
 First, create a folder that will include the training image dataset.
 We recommend starting with ~200 images.